Real Estate Notes 101

 Buying Real Estate Notes Direct from Banks

 The thing is, the note investing business is a people business.
-It takes time, effort, and resources to build good relationships with the right people at banks who might consider you as a buyer for their non-performing loans.
+It takes time, effort, and resources to build relationships with the right people at banks who might approve you as a buyer for their non-performing loans.
 You might also have to have pretty deep pockets to be first in line to purchase the best note pools.

-There are some useful online tools that can help you to identify the right cont6acts at banks with notes to sell.
-One such service is Bankprospector.
+There are some useful online tools that can help you to identify the right contacts at banks with notes to sell.
+One such platform is Bankprospector.
 This online tool identifies banks and credit unions that are selling non performing real estate notes and foreclosed real estate (REO).
 It also provides you with contact details for the seller’s decision maker.
 Of course, once you have contact details, the rest is up to you!

-Finally, you must understand that the note buying universe is quite small, and word travels fast.
-Your reputation is everything, so if you bid on a tape of notes being offered by a bank, make sure you follow through.
+One word of warning… You must understand that the note buying universe is quite small, and word travels fast.
+Your reputation is everything, so if you bid on a tape of notes, make sure you follow through.
 Rarely will you ever get a second chance.

 Buying Real Estate Notes Online

-If you prefer to buy performing notes, of maybe don’t have the time, energy, or resources to go about building your own network of banks and other lenders from whom to buy notes, there are other options.
+If you prefer to buy performing notes, of maybe don’t have the time, energy, or resources to go about building your own network of banks and other lenders from whom to buy non performing notes, there are other options.
 In fact, there are plenty of places you can buy real estate notes online.
 These include:

 - Online Exchanges